 Residents Maintain Autonomy

-In Woodbine Rehabilitation & Healthcare Center, 16.48% Percentage of Patients
+In Woodbine Rehabilitation & Healthcare Center, 11.68% of Patients

-This metric is a measure of the percentage of long-term residents who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and eating.
-Many in the industry believe this is a measure of a patient's well-being.
+This datapoint measures the percent of long-term residents who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and continence.
+Many in the industry would argue this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Woodbine Rehabilitation & Healthcare Center, 21.22% Percentage of Residents
+In Woodbine Rehabilitation & Healthcare Center, 4.37% of Residents

 Short-term Care: Rehospitalizations

-In Woodbine Rehabilitation & Healthcare Center, 21.22 Percentage of Residents Rehospitalized
+In Woodbine Rehabilitation & Healthcare Center, 4.37% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Woodbine Rehabilitation & Healthcare Center, 11.62 Percentage of Patients
+In Woodbine Rehabilitation & Healthcare Center, 6.8% of Patients

-This metric is a measure of the number of emergency room visits per thousand days of short-term care.
-Avoiding medical emergencies is one way to gauge patient well-being during rehabilitation.
+Measures the number of emergency room visits per thousand days of short-term patient care.
+Avoiding emergency medical situations is one way to gauge patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Woodbine Rehabilitation & Healthcare Center, 75.54% Percentage of Resident
+In Woodbine Rehabilitation & Healthcare Center, 98.35% of Resident

 Scores for Alexandria, VA